by Colton Parks, Communications Fellow (HOPE Rwanda)

 For the families and entrepreneurs HOPE serves around the world, the consequences of the COVID-19 economic fallout are coming.
 Yet we know that when equipped with the simple tools of discipleship, training, savings, and loans, their ability to outlast severe disruptions vastly improves.
-Through our COVID-19 Response Fund, you can help us build up the resilience of the families we serve.
+Through your donation to HOPE, you can help us build up the resilience of the families we serve.

 Colton Parks lives in Rwanda with his wife, Erin, where he serves as a communications fellow for HOPE International.
 He and Erin are currently weathering their quarantine with two Kindles, a guitar, and a couple of pet goats.